Three Angel's Messages shared with the world

 The Salian dynasty followed the Ottonians, ruling the Holy Roman Empire from 1027 to 1125 AD.
 Their rule coincided with the great Investiture Controversy, a conflict between church and state over who would name church officials.
 These local officials, bishops and abbots, controlled significant amounts of wealth and land.
 The nobility, who owned the land, would sell these offices (a practice known as simony) or appoint a trusted person to these positions.

-A Christian kingdom, such as the Holy Roman Empire of the middle ages, ruled by Catholic kings and emperor, would therefore be ultimately subject to the papacy.
-As this period progressed towards its end, the idea of indirect control simply meant that the pope had delegated power to the ruler."12
+A Christian kingdom, such as the Holy Roman Empire of the Middle Ages, ruled by Catholic kings and emperor, would therefore be ultimately subject to the papacy.
+As this period progressed towards its end, the idea of indirect control simply meant that the pope had delegated power to the ruler."8

 The church in Rome won a major victory in the pope-king power struggle when, in 1059, it declared that popes would be selected by a College of Cardinals instead of the nobility.
-It went further, in 1075, by officially pronouncing that only the pope could depose emperors.13 A series of reforms initiated by Pope Gregory VII (1073-85) followed by the resolution of the controversy "was an overwhelming papal victory that by implication acknowledged papal superiority over secular rulers."14
+It went further, in 1075, by officially pronouncing that only the pope could depose emperors.9 A series of reforms initiated by Pope Gregory VII (1073-85) followed by the resolution of the controversy was an overwhelming papal victory that by implication "acknowledged papal superiority over secular rulers."10

-Amidst all these power struggles, the papacy triumphed over the realm, reaching a height of secular power during Innocent's reign (1198-1216).17 As stated in John Earle's Manual of the Lives of the Popes, during Innocent's reign, "almost all the States of Europe were then subject to the Holy See, and there was not one who had not reason to rejoice in the influence that See exerted; while it hesitated not to depose any monarch who opposed with violence its rights and authority."18
+Amidst all these power struggles, the papacy held sway over the realm, reaching a height of secular power during Innocent's reign (1198-1216).
+As stated in John Earle's Manual of the Lives of the Popes, during Innocent's reign, "almost all the States of Europe were then subject to the Holy See, and there was not one who had not reason to rejoice in the influence that See exerted; while it hesitated not to depose any monarch who opposed with violence its rights and authority."13

-One of the Papal triumphs can be seen in England during the early 13th century.
+One of the papal triumphs can be seen in England during the early 13th century.
 John, King of England, had serious disputes with Pope Innocent III, who eventually issued a bull of excommunication and a sentence of deposition in 1209 AD, absolving John's subjects from their oath of allegiance.
-After threat of invasion, John yielded, taking an oath of fealty to the Pope on May 15, 1213, resigning his dominions to the Holy See.19
+After threat of invasion, John yielded, taking an oath of fealty to the Pope on May 15, 1213, resigning his dominions to the Holy See and become its vassal.15

 As the struggle for power continued, the Hohenstaufen kings and emperors (1138 to 1254) introduced another point of contention with the church:

 In spite of those efforts, the papacy went on to subdue the Hohenstaufen emperors during the 13th century, and the imperial rule collapsed to the point of being without an emperor from 1254 to 1273.
-Meanwhile the kings of France and England were steadily increasing their power, leaving behind the feudal chaos of the high middle ages, and the German princes were taking advantage of the opportunity to establish their own independence.21
+Meanwhile the kings of France and England were steadily increasing their power, leaving behind the feudal chaos of the high Middle Ages, and the German princes were taking advantage of the opportunity to establish their own independence.17

 This time period also encompasses the age of the Crusades.
 From 1095 to 1291, nine major crusades were organized for the sake of Christendom.
 Thousands eagerly joined the ranks as they were promised freedom from all moral obligations, forgiveness of past sins, forgiveness of future sins while crusading, and release from pain in purgatory.